31. How to practice being an honest person

 Today, most people are too afraid to bring their actions before God; while you may deceive His flesh, you cannot deceive His Spirit.
 Any matter that cannot withstand God’s scrutiny is at odds with the truth, and should be cast aside; to do otherwise is to commit a sin against God.
 So, you must lay your heart before God at all times, when you pray, when you speak and fellowship with your brothers and sisters, and when you perform your duty and go about your business.
 When you fulfill your function, God is with you, and so long as your intent is correct and is for the work of God’s house, He will accept all that you do; you should sincerely devote yourself to fulfilling your function.
 When you pray, if you have a God-loving heart and seek God’s care, protection and scrutiny, if these things are your intent, your prayers will be effective.
 For example, when you pray at meetings, if you open your heart and pray to God and tell Him what is in your heart without speaking falsehoods, then your prayers will surely be effective. …

 To be a believer in God means that all you do must be brought before Him and made subject to His scrutiny.
 If what you do can be brought before God’s Spirit but not before God’s flesh, this shows that you have not come under scrutiny by His Spirit.
 Who is the Spirit of God?
 Who is the person to whom God bears witness?
 Are They not one and the same?
 Most see Them as two separate beings, believing God’s Spirit is God’s Spirit, and the person to whom God bears witness is merely a human.
 But are you not mistaken?
 On whose behalf does this person work?
 Those who do not know God incarnate do not have spiritual understanding.
 God’s Spirit and His incarnate flesh are one, because God’s Spirit is materialized in the flesh.
 If this person is unkind to you, will God’s Spirit be kind?
 Are you not confused?
 Today, all who cannot accept God’s scrutiny cannot receive His approval, and those who do not know God incarnate cannot be perfected.
 Look at all that you do, and see if it can be brought before God.
 If you cannot bring all that you do before God, this shows that you are an evildoer.
 Can evildoers be perfected?
 All that you do, every action, every intention, and every reaction should be brought before God.
 Even your daily spiritual life—your prayers, your closeness to God, how you eat and drink of God’s words, your fellowship with your brothers and sisters, and your life within the church—and your service in partnership can be brought before God for His scrutiny.
 It is such practice that will help you achieve growth in life.
 The process of accepting God’s scrutiny is the process of purification.
-The more you can accept God’s scrutiny, the more you are purified and the more you are in accord with God’s will, so that you will not be drawn into debauchery, and your heart will live in His presence.
-The more you accept His scrutiny, the greater are Satan’s humiliation and your ability to forsake the flesh.
+The more you can accept God’s scrutiny, the more you are purified and the more you are in accord with God’s intentions, so that you will not be drawn into debauchery, and your heart will live in His presence.
+The more you accept His scrutiny, the greater are Satan’s humiliation and your ability to rebel against the flesh.
 So, the acceptance of God’s scrutiny is a path of practice people should follow.
-No matter what you do, even when communing with your brothers and sisters, you can bring your acts before God and seek His scrutiny and aim to obey God Himself; this will make what you practice much more correct.
+No matter what you do, even when communing with your brothers and sisters, you can bring your acts before God and seek His scrutiny and aim to submit to God Himself; this will make what you practice much more correct.
 Only if you bring all you do before God and accept God’s scrutiny can you be someone who lives in the presence of God.

-To pursue being an honest person, you must behave in accordance with God’s requirements; you must undergo judgment, chastisement, being dealt with and pruned.
+To pursue being an honest person, you must behave in accordance with God’s requirements; you must undergo judgment, chastisement, and pruning.
 When your corrupt disposition is cleansed and you are able to practice the truth and live by God’s words, only then will you be an honest person.
 People who are ignorant, foolish, and guileless are absolutely not honest people.
-By demanding that people be honest, God is asking them to possess normal humanity, to cast off their deceitfulness and disguises, to not lie to or trick others, to perform their duty with loyalty, and be able to truly love and obey Him.
+By demanding that people be honest, God is asking them to possess normal humanity, to cast off their deceitfulness and disguises, to not lie to or trick others, to perform their duty with loyalty, and be able to truly love and submit to Him.
 Only these individuals are the people of God’s kingdom.
 God demands that people be the good soldiers of Christ.
 What are the good soldiers of Christ?
 They must be equipped with the truth reality and be of one heart and mind with Christ.
 At any time and any place, they must be able to exalt and testify to God, and able to use the truth to wage war with Satan.
 In all things, they must stand on God’s side, bear testimony, and live out the truth reality.
 They must be able to humiliate Satan and win marvelous victories for God.
 That is what it means to be a good soldier of Christ.
 The good soldiers of Christ are overcomers, they are those who overcome Satan.
-In requiring that people be honest and not deceitful, God is not asking them to be fools, but to rid themselves of their deceitful dispositions, achieve submission to Him and bring glory to Him.
+In requiring that people be honest and not deceitful, God is not asking them to be fools, but to cast off their deceitful dispositions, achieve submission to Him and bring glory to Him.
 This is what can be achieved by practicing the truth.
 This is not a change in one’s behavior, it is not a matter of speaking more or speaking less, nor is it about how one acts.
 Rather, it is about the intent behind one’s speech and actions, one’s thoughts and ideas, one’s ambitions and desires.
-Everything that belongs to outpourings of corrupt disposition and to error must be changed at its root, so that it aligns with the truth.
+Everything that belongs to revelations of corrupt dispositions and to error must be changed at its root, so that it aligns with the truth.
 If one is to achieve a change in disposition, they must be able to see through to the essence of Satan’s disposition.
 If you can see through to the essence of a deceitful disposition, that it is Satan’s disposition and the face of the devil, if you can hate Satan and forsake the devil, then it will be easy for you to cast off your corrupt disposition.
-If you do not know that there is a deceitful state within you, if you do not recognize the outpourings of a deceitful disposition, then you will not know how to seek the truth to resolve this, and it will be hard for you to change your deceitful disposition.
-You must first recognize what things pour forth from you, and which aspect of a corrupt disposition they are.
-If the things that you reveal are of a deceitful disposition, will you despise it in your heart?
+If you do not know that there is a deceitful state within you, if you do not recognize the revelations of a deceitful disposition, then you will not know how to seek the truth to resolve this, and it will be hard for you to change your deceitful disposition.
+You must first recognize what things are revealed in you, and which aspect of a corrupt disposition they are.
+If the things that you reveal are of a deceitful disposition, will you hate it in your heart?
 And if you do, how should you change?
-You have to deal with your intents and correct your views.
+You have to prune your intents and correct your views.
 You must first seek the truth on this matter to resolve your problems, strive to achieve what God asks and satisfy Him, and become someone who does not try to trick God or other people, even those who are a little foolish or ignorant.
-Trying to trick someone who is foolish or ignorant is very immoral—it makes you the devil.
+Trying to trick someone who is foolish or ignorant is very immoral—it makes you a devil.
 To be an honest person, you must not trick or lie to anyone.
 To devils and Satan, however, you must choose your words wisely; if you do not, you are liable to be made a fool of by them and bring shame upon God.
 Only by choosing your words wisely and practicing the truth, will you be able to overcome and shame Satan.
-People who are ignorant, foolish, and stubborn will never be able to understand the truth; they can only be duped, toyed with, and trampled by Satan, and ultimately, devoured.
+People who are ignorant, foolish, and stubborn will never be able to understand the truth; they can only be misled, toyed with, and trampled by Satan, and ultimately, devoured.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only Knowledge of the Six Kinds of Corrupt Dispositions Is True Self-Knowledge

 What is the most important practice for an honest individual?
 It is the act of opening up one’s heart to God.
 But what does it mean to open up?
 It means sharing your thoughts, intent, and the things you are governed by with Him, and then seeking the truth from Him.
 God sees everything with exceptional clarity, regardless of what you disclose.
 If you can express your feelings to God, open up to Him about the things you hide from others, clearly stating them without hiding anything, and expressing your thoughts as they are, without any intent, then this is openness.
 Sometimes, speaking honestly may hurt or offend others.
 In such instances, would anyone say, “You speak with too much honesty, it’s too hurtful, and I can’t accept it”?
 No, they would not.
 Even if you occasionally say something that does hurt others, if you open up and apologize, acknowledging that your words lacked wisdom and that you were unsympathetic to their weakness, they will recognize your lack of ill-intent.
 They will understand that you are an honest person who simply communicates in a straightforward and tactless manner.
 They will not argue with you, and in their hearts, they will like you.
 In this way, can there be barriers between you?
 If there are no barriers, conflicts can be avoided, and problems can be swiftly resolved, allowing you to live in a state of liberation and relaxation.
 This is the meaning of “only honest people can live happily.”
 The most important part of being an honest person is opening up to God first and then learning to open up to others.
 Speak honestly, sincerely, and from the heart.
 Strive to be a person of dignity, character, and integrity, avoid speaking in empty pleasantries or in a deceitful manner, and refrain from speaking in a deceptive or misleading way.
 Another aspect of being an honest person is performing your duty with an honest attitude and an honest heart.
 At the very least, rely on your conscience to guide your actions, strive to adhere to the truth principles, and strive to meet God’s requirements.
 It is not enough to merely acknowledge these things verbally, and simply adopting a certain attitude does not mean you are practicing the truth.
 Where is the reality of being an honest person in that?
-Merely chanting slogans without practical action is not enough.
-When God examines individuals, He scrutinizes not only their hearts, but also their actions, behaviors, and practices.
+Merely chanting slogans without having the reality is not enough.
+When God scrutinizes individuals, He observes not only their hearts, but also their actions, behaviors, and practices.
 If you claim that you wish to be an honest person but when anything befalls you, you are still able to lie and deceive, is this the behavior of an honest person?
 No, it is not; it is saying one thing but meaning another.
 You say one thing and do another, glibly deceiving others and acting sanctimoniously.
 You are just like the Pharisees who could recite all the scriptures forward and backward while explaining them to people, but failed to practice according to the scriptures when anything befell them.
-They were constantly driven by a desire for the benefits of status, unwilling to relinquish their reputations, profits, and status.
+They were constantly driven by a desire for the benefits of status, unwilling to relinquish their fame, gain, and status.
 The Pharisees were hypocritical in this way.
 They did not walk the correct path, their path was not the right path, and God detests their kind.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only an Honest Person Can Live Out True Human Likeness

 To practice being an honest person, you first need to learn to open your heart to God and say heartfelt words to Him in prayer every day.
 For example, if you told a lie today that went unnoticed by other people, but you lacked the courage to open up to everyone, at the very least, you should bring the mistakes that you have examined and discovered and the lies you have told before God for reflection, and say: “Oh God, I have lied again to protect my own interests, and I was wrong.
 Please discipline me if I lie again.”
 God is pleased with such an attitude and He will remember it.
 It may require strenuous effort for you to resolve this corrupt disposition of telling lies, but don’t worry, God is by your side.
 He will guide you and help you to overcome this recurring difficulty, giving you the courage to go from never acknowledging your lies to acknowledging your lies and being able to openly reveal yourself.
 Not only will you acknowledge your lies, but you will also be able to openly reveal why you lie, and the intent and motives behind your lies.
 When you have the courage to break through this barrier, break through Satan’s cage and control, and progressively reach a point where you no longer lie, you will gradually come to live in the light, under God’s guidance and blessing.
-When you break through the barrier of fleshly control, and are able to submit to the truth, openly reveal yourself, publicly declare your stance, and have no reservations, you will be liberated and free.
+When you break through the barrier of fleshly constraints, and are able to submit to the truth, openly reveal yourself, publicly declare your stance, and have no reservations, you will be liberated and free.
 When you live this way, not only will people like you, but God will also be pleased.
 Although you may sometimes still make mistakes and tell lies, and you may sometimes still have personal intentions, ulterior motives, or selfish and despicable behaviors and thoughts, you will be able to accept God’s scrutiny, revealing your intentions, actual state, and corrupt dispositions before Him and seeking the truth from Him.
 When you have understood the truth, you will then have a path of practice.
 When your path of practice is correct, and you move in the right direction, your future will be beautiful and bright.
 In this way, you will live with your heart at peace, your spirit will be nourished, and you will feel fulfilled and gratified.
-If you cannot break free from the control of the flesh, if you constantly succumb to emotions, personal interests, and satanic philosophies, speak and act in a secretive manner, and always hide in the shadows, then you are living under Satan’s power.
-However, if you understand the truth, break free of the control of the flesh, and practice the truth, you will gradually come to possess human likeness.
+If you cannot break free from the constraints of the flesh, if you are constantly constrained by feelings, personal interests, and satanic philosophies, speak and act in a secretive manner, and always hide in the shadows, then you are living under Satan’s power.
+However, if you understand the truth, break free from the constraints of the flesh, and practice the truth, you will gradually come to possess human likeness.
 You will be frank and straightforward in your words and deeds, and you will be able to reveal your opinions, ideas, and the mistakes you have made, allowing everyone to see them clearly.
 In the end, people will recognize you as a transparent person.
 What is a transparent person?
 It is someone who speaks with exceptional honesty, whose words everyone believes to be true.
 Even if they unintentionally lie or say something wrong, people are able to forgive them, knowing that it was unintentional.
 If they realize they have lied or said something wrong, they apologize and correct themselves.
 This is a transparent person.
 Such a person is liked and trusted by everyone.
 You need to reach this level to gain God’s trust and the trust of others.
 This is not a simple task—it is the highest level of dignity that a person can possess.
 A person like this has self-respect.
 If you are unable to gain the trust of other people, how can you expect to earn the trust of God?
-There are individuals who lead dishonorable lives, constantly fabricating lies and approaching tasks in a careless and perfunctory way.
-They don’t have the slightest sense of responsibility, they reject being pruned and dealt with, they always resort to specious arguments and are disliked by everyone who encounters them.
+There are individuals who lead dishonorable lives, constantly fabricating lies and approaching tasks in a perfunctory way.
+They don’t have the slightest sense of responsibility, they reject being pruned, they always resort to specious arguments and are disliked by everyone who encounters them.
 They live without any sense of shame.
 Can they truly be regarded as human beings?
-People who are perceived as obnoxious and unreliable by others have completely lost their humanity.
+People who are perceived as vexing and unreliable by others have completely lost their humanity.
 If others cannot place their trust in them, can God trust them?
 If others harbor dislike toward them, can God like them?
-God abhors and is fed up with such people, and they will inevitably be cast out.
+God dislikes such people, He abhors them, and they will inevitably be eliminated.
 As a human being, one must be honest and honor one’s commitments.
 Whether performing deeds for others or for God, one must keep their word.
 When one has earned people’s trust and can satisfy and assure God, they are then a relatively honest person.
 If you are trustworthy in your actions, not only will others like you, but God will also surely like you.
 By being an honest individual, you can please God and live with dignity.
-Therefore, honesty should be the foundation of one’s conduct.
+Therefore, honesty should be the starting point of one’s conduct.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only an Honest Person Can Live Out True Human Likeness